-The overall input index for all manufacturing, which measures changes in the price of materials and fuels purchased by manufacturers, fell 12.4% in the year to July 2015, compared with a fall of 13.1% in the year to June 2015.
-The main downward contributions to the index came from crude oil, home-produced food and imported metals (down 39.9%, 8.7% and 13.1% respectively in the year to July 2015).
+The overall input index for all manufacturing, which measures changes in the price of materials and fuels purchased by manufacturers, fell 13.8% in the year to August 2015, compared with a fall of 12.6% in the year to July 2015.
+The main downward contribution to the index came from crude oil.

-The monthly input index fell 0.9% between June and July 2015, compared with a fall of 1.8% last month.
-This fall was driven by a decrease in the price of crude oil and imported metals, which fell by 3.2% and 3.8% respectively between June and July 2015 (see Table F and Figure F).
+The monthly input index fell 2.4% between July and August 2015, compared with a fall of 1.2% last month.
+This fall was driven by a decrease in the price of crude oil, which fell by 13.8% between July and August 2015 (see Table F and Figure F).

 Crude oil annual prices have been falling overall since October 2013.
-The annual index fell 39.9% in the year to July 2015, down from a fall of 40.3% last month.
-The monthly index, which had shown increases since February 2015, fell between June and July 2015 by 3.2%, compared with a fall of 4.2% between May and June 2015.
-The lowest fall on the monthly index was between November and December 2008, when it fell by 22.3%.
-In recent years, factors such as supply disruptions, concerns over the global economic recovery, instability in eurozone countries and the expectation of reduced demand, have all affected prices.
+The annual index fell 47.7% in the year to August 2015, down from a fall of 41.2% last month.
+The monthly index fell between July and August 2015 by 13.8%, compared with a fall of 5.3% between June and July 2015.
+The largest fall on the monthly index was between November and December 2008, when it fell by 22.3%.
+In recent years, factors such as supply disruptions, concerns over the global economic recovery, instability in Eurozone countries and the expectation of reduced demand, have all affected prices.

-Recent PPI publications have included short stories relating to crude oil.
-The latest was released this month, Petrol prices - Are consumers getting a fair deal?
+Recently we published short stories relating to crude oil.
+The latest was released last month.